wyne-ybanez/personal-portfolio-master/TESTING.md

 - Instead of coloring the navbar toggler to become visible.
 Instead, I initially used an icon from font awesome to show represent it and colored it.
 - This has now been changed to a Font-Awesome Icon.

-- Bug encountered where Navbar would stay sticky only until the header section has finished.
+(i) Bug encountered where Navbar would stay sticky only until the header section has finished.
-- The navigation bar animates perfectly when scrolling down the page.
-However, this is an inconvenience for mobile phones/iPad users.

 ### Navbar Debug

-- Fixed non-sticky bug using W3schools code: https://www.w3schools.com/howto/howto_js_navbar_sticky.asp
+- Fixed non-sticky navbar bug using W3schools [code](https://www.w3schools.com/howto/howto_js_navbar_sticky.asp)
-- Fixed Hamburger icon by changing it to 'fa fa-bars' instead of 'fab fa-bars'
+- Fixed Hamburger icon by changing it to `fa fa-bars` instead of `fab fa-bars`

 ### Hero Section